Best Baby Tracker Apps (2026): An Honest, Pricing-First Comparison

 Deep, medical-grade tracking and multi-caregiver support, long a favorite of nannies and daycares.
 Now $4.99/mo (or $39.99/yr) with a 7-day trial — and you must subscribe to keep saving entries after the trial.
 Best for: detailed tracking across many caregivers.
 The catch: it was once a one-time purchase; the move to subscription frustrated long-time users.

-Our app. $10 one-time per child for lifetime access — no monthly fee, ever.
-One-tap logging built for 3 a.m., unlimited caregivers included free, works offline as an installable app (and on the App Store), and exports your full history to Excel for pediatrician visits.
-Best for: parents who'd rather pay once than rent a tracker.
-The catch: no AI sleep predictions like Huckleberry's SweetSpot — CribNotes focuses on fast logging and clean records.
+Our app. $4.99 one-time per child for lifetime access — no monthly fee, ever.
+One-tap logging built for 3 a.m., works offline as an installable app (and on the App Store), with an Apple Watch companion and full Excel export for pediatrician visits.
+What sets it apart from the free apps is depth: a real care system, not just a logger.
+Best for: families who share care across people and want medical tracking and customization, not just feed/diaper logs.
+The catch: no AI sleep predictions like Huckleberry's SweetSpot — CribNotes focuses on fast logging, a complete record, and coordinating caregivers.

 Subscription vs. one-time: the actual math